ninjadroid/simple-sinatra-app-deploy/README.md

 ## Generating key pairs

-After cloning this repository, a public and private key for the ec2-user and deployment users must be generated and copied into the ./keys/ec2-user and ./keys/deployment paths respectively.
+After cloning this repository, a public and private key for the `ec2-user` and `deployment` users must be generated and copied into the ``./keys/ec2-user` and ``./keys/deployment` paths respectively.

-Keys can be generated from the command line using ssh-keygen:
+Keys can be generated from the command line using ssh-keygen. e.g.

-e.g.
 ```
   ssh-keygen -t rsa -b 4096 -f ~/simple-sinatra-app-deploy/keys/ec2-user/id_rsa
   ssh-keygen -t rsa -b 4096 -f ~/simple-sinatra-app-deploy/keys/deployment/id_rsa
 ```

 All keys must have permissions 0600.
-This can be achieved by using the chmod command:
+This can be achieved by using the chmod command. e.g.

-e.g.
 ```
   sudo chmod 0600 ~/simple-sinatra-app-deploy/keys/ec2-user/*
   sudo chmod 0600 ~/simple-sinatra-app-deploy/keys/ec2-user/*